Terraslavonica/bioinf_scripts/taxon_finder/README.md

 ## Notice please

+It is better to show the whole way (`/home/...`) to the files and to the output.

 For the first run script will download _taxdump.tar.gz_ from NCBI via HTTP and create a database, so Internet connection and additional time are required.
 Do not delete _ncbi_db.log_, otherwise the script will download and parse the database again. _ncbi_db.log_ contains only one row with the date of installation,